 Nearly 20 million Americans have type 2 diabetes, also known as adult-onset diabetes, a condition where a person’s body does not respond well to sugar or store it properly.
 Diabetes can cause many very serious health problems, including kidney disease, blindness, amputation and, most notably, heart disease.
-These complications caused by the disease, not the diabetes itself, are usually what cause serious long-term effects or death.
+These health problems that are caused by diabetes are more dangerous than the diabetes itself.

-Diabetes is becoming more and more common, doubling from 1995 to more than 9% in 2012.1,2 This increase, and the fact that people often take diabetes medication for many years, has meant that a diabetes drug can make a lot of money for a pharmaceutical company.
+Diabetes is becoming more and more common, and is estimated to affect more than 9% of the U.S. population in 2014.1 The fact that people often take diabetes medication for many years, has meant that a diabetes drug can make a lot of money for a pharmaceutical company.
 As a result, many drugs to treat diabetes have come on the market in the last several years.
-But unfortunately, it’s not clear if the new drugs are better than the old ones.
-Several newer diabetes drugs, such as Avandia and Farxiga, both have serious safety concerns (see below for more details).
+But unfortunately, it’s not clear if the new drugs are better than the old ones – in fact, all the newer drugs have serious safety concerns (see below for more details).

-A 2014 report from the Centers for Disease Control and Prevention (CDC) showed that type 2 diabetes patients are having fewer of some types of health problems than they used to.3 They are less likely to have hyperglycemia (too high blood sugar), stroke, or heart attack (they each went down almost 70% between 1995 and 2010).
-Unfortunately, another report found that more type 2 diabetes patients are going to the ER for hypoglycemia (low blood sugar) than before.4 From 1999 to 2011, the rate of hospital admissions for hypoglycemia went up 12% among U.S. Medicare beneficiaries.
-In fact, over this time period there were 40% more hospital admissions for hypoglycemia than hyperglycemia.
+A 2014 report from the Centers for Disease Control and Prevention (CDC) showed that type 2 diabetes patients are having fewer of some types of health problems than they used to.5 They are less likely to have hyperglycemia (blood sugar that is too high), stroke, or heart attack (they each went down almost 70% between 1995 and 2010).
+Unfortunately, another report found that more type 2 diabetes patients are going to the ER for hypoglycemia (low blood sugar) than before.6 In fact, in recent years there were 40% more hospital admissions for hypoglycemia than hyperglycemia.

 Avandia and Actos Concerns

 Avandia was a very popular drug for diabetes for many years, but is it safe?
-There is research evidence that patients taking Avandia are more likely to die compared to diabetic patients taking other drugs.
-The FDA defends the use of Avandia, but the drug remains controversial.
+There is research evidence that patients taking Avandia are more likely to die compared to diabetic patients taking other drugs8,10.

-While law suits continue, in 2013 GlaxoSmithKline paid a $229 million settlement over Avandia.8 However, GlaxoSmithKline continued to argue the merits of Avandia, especially compared to other diabetes drugs.
-The FDA held an Advisory Committee meeting in June 2013 , and this time, Dr. Nissen was not invited as a speaker, and, persuaded by the presentation from GSK, the Committee recommended lifting many of the restrictions on Avandia..
-In November 2013, the FDA announced its conclusion that Avandia does not pose a greater risk of heart disease than the most commonly used Type 2 diabetes drugs and withdrew the stronger label warnings and other restrictions.
-It is important to emphasize that the FDA did not conclude that Avandia is safe, but only that it can cause the same health problems as other diabetes medications.
-Rather than continuing to gather data on these widely used drugs, the FDA told GlaxoSmithKline that they no longer need to conduct a previously required study comparing Avandia to Actos and other diabetes drugs.
+In 2013, GlaxoSmithKline paid a $229 million settlement to patients harmed by Avandia.11 However in November 2013, the FDA announced its conclusion that Avandia does not pose a greater risk of heart disease than the most commonly used Type 2 diabetes drugs and withdrew some of the label warnings and other restrictions.
+The FDA did not conclude that Avandia is safe, only that it can cause the same health problems, including congestive heart failure, as other diabetes medications.
+Nevertheless, the FDA told GlaxoSmithKline that they no longer need to conduct a previously required study comparing Avandia to Actos and other diabetes drugs.

-Meanwhile, if you or anyone in your family has had cancer, especially breast or bladder cancer, be sure to mention this to your doctor before considering Farxiga, because that could make Farxiga more dangerous for you.
+Meanwhile, if you or anyone in your family has had cancer, especially breast or bladder cancer, it could make Farxiga more dangerous for you.
 For more information, see our article on Farxiga.
 The FDA has asked the maker of Farxiga to do more studies looking at bladder cancer and other risks potentially associated with the drug, but for now these questions remain.

-A major question is whether people with diabetes are getting medications that do more harm than good, and whether they would be better off with fewer medications.
-The Choosing Wisely Campaign (a joint effort of Consumer Reports and medical experts) and the American Geriatric Society agree that most adults over the age of 65 do not need to control their glucose levels as tightly as experts have previously recommended.
-The risks of a target blood sugar level (A1C) of less than 7% (such as low blood sugar and resulting complications) may be greater than the likely benefits for older patients, and therefore experts agree that higher blood sugar (A1C) ranges between 7.5 and 9.0% should be considered instead, depending on patient factors and preferences.9 Other experts have suggested that insulin use should be completely avoided in those over 80 as much as possible.10
+Are people with diabetes getting medications that do more harm than good?
+Would they be better off with fewer medications?
+The American Geriatric Society and other experts agree that most adults over the age of 65 do not need to control their glucose levels as tightly as experts have previously recommended.
+Experts now agree that higher blood sugar (A1C) ranges between 7.5 and 9.0% should be considered instead of the previous goal of 7%12.
+Other experts have suggested that insulin should be completely avoided in those over 80 if possible.14

-For example, a recent study found that use of the wrong insulin product (e.g. long-acting versus rapid-acting) and reduced food intake were two of the reasons that patients ended up going to the hospital with low blood sugar.5 For some older patients who are taking care of themselves without daily nursing help, a complicated treatment plan involving multiple drugs may not be the best choice.
+For example, a recent study found that use of the wrong insulin product (e.g. long-acting versus rapid-acting) and reduced food intake were two of the reasons that patients ended up going to the hospital with low blood sugar.13 For some older patients who are taking care of themselves without daily nursing help, a complicated treatment plan involving several drugs may be too difficult to follow correctly.

 Talk with your doctor about the blood sugar goal range that is best for you, considering your lifestyle, other health considerations, and preferences.
-When choosing diabetes medication, talk with your doctor about the risks and benefits of each choice and how they might affect you.
+Read this article carefully to educate yourself about the risks of different diabetes medications before you talk with your doctor about the risks and benefits of each choice and how they might affect you.
 Consider the medical histories of your parents and siblings, since that can influence your health risks as well.
 Ask questions until you feel confident that you understand all the possible options.

-While medication is often an important part of treating diabetes, there are also other things you can do to stay healthy.
-Having regular check-ups with your doctor are important for making sure that your treatment plan is working for you.
-The Centers for Disease Control and Prevention (CDC) recommends that people with diabetes get their blood sugar and dental health checked twice a year, and also get their cholesterol levels, kidney function, eyes and foot health checked at least once a year.13 For more information about their recommendations, see this article.
+While medication can help treat diabetes, there are also other things you can do to stay healthy.
+Having regular check-ups with your doctor will help: Get your blood sugar and dental health checked twice a year, and get your cholesterol levels, kidney function, eyes, and foot health checked at least once a year.16 For more information about these recommendations, see this article.
 And for recommendations about the risks and benefits of common medical procedures for adults over 65, click here.

 Most important, all patients benefit from a balanced diet, regular exercise and healthy weight.
 For more tips on easy steps to improve overall health, read this article.

 - Centers for Disease Control and Prevention.
-National Diabetes Statistics Report.
-2014. http://www.cdc.gov/diabetes/pubs/statsreport14.htm?loc=americandiabetesassociation.
-Accessed June 2014. ▲
+National Diabetes Statistics Report: Estimates of Diabetes and Its Burden in the United States. http://www.cdc.gov/diabetes/pubs/statsreport14/national-diabetes-report-web.pdf Accessed August 2015.

 - Gregg EW, Li Y,Wang J, et al. Changes in diabetes-related complications in the United States, 1990-2010.
 N Engl J Med.
 2014;370(16):1514-1523. ▲